 There are two other options commonly used in the past that we no longer recommend.

 - html snippets: It is possible to generate an html snippet from a profile and copy and paste the html onto your web site.
 When a user submits the form, they are redirected to powerbase where the data is stored and then redirected back to your web site.
-This feature is deprecated in CiviCRM for security reasons and can easily be replicated with remote form.
+This feature is deprecated in CiviCRM for security reasons and can easily be replicated with iframe or remote form.